 Except for the Land Cruiser sedan Commanders rode on a 115 inch wheelbase and had an overall length of 197.5 inches.
 Land Cruisers were a little larger in both dimensions.

 This is one of the antique cars and trucks we saw at the 2009 Studebaker Drivers Club National Meet in Cedar Rapids, Iowa

 Studebaker Car Pictures

 The hood ornament was rather elegant in it's simplicity.

 Each front fender carried one of these just behind the headlight.

 We don't own these cars, we just saw them at car shows and snapped a few photos.
-To find classic cars for sale please visit our Resources section.

 A Word About Privacy